-Massey et al. (Massey et al., 2020) used lDeluca et al.’s (2013) framework of conceptions in their study of HE instructors’ conceptions of assessment before and after an instructional development course focussed on assessment.
+Massey et al. (2020) used DeLuca et al.’s (2013) framework of conceptions in their study of HE instructors’ conceptions of assessment before and after an instructional development course focussed on assessment.
 They also considered the idea that there are two general orientations towards assessment in HE, an “assessment culture” and a “testing culture” (Birenbaum, 1996, 2003, as cited in Massey et al., 2020).
-They report that they saw significant shifts in participants’ conceptions of assessment from more simplistic views of assessment as testing pre-treatment, to more complex and nuanced views orr assessment as process post-treatment.
+They report that they saw significant shifts in participants’ conceptions of assessment from more simplistic views of assessment as testing pre-treatment, to more complex and nuanced views of assessment as process post-treatment.

-From the literature, it is clear that instructors’ conceptions of assessment are deeply influenced by many internal and external factors and, especially in HE, where there are few constraints on assessment practice (Lipnevich et al., 2020), there are many ways to describe or delineate different conceptions of assessment.
-Accordingly, there are multiple ways to conceptualize the skills and dispositions that comprise the idea of assessment literacy.
+From the literature, it is clear that instructors’ conceptions of assessment are deeply influenced by many internal and external factors and, especially in HE, where there are few constraints on assessment practice (Lipnevich et al., 2020), and thus there are many ways to describe or delineate different conceptions of assessment.
+Therefore, there are multiple ways to conceptualize the skills and dispositions that comprise the idea of assessment literacy.

 Assessment Literacy

 The idea of AL is relatively recent in the K-12 literature and is nascent and under-theorized with respect to HE contexts (Medland, 2015).
-AL has been defined variously as “the skills and knowledge teachers require to measure and support student learning through assessment” (DeLuca, LaPointe-McEwan, et al., 2016a), “a basic understanding of educational assessment and related skills to apply such knowledge to various measures of student achievement” (Xu & Brown, 2016“an individual’s understandings of the fundamental assessment concepts and procedures deemed likely to influence educational decisions” (Popham, 2011) and “a dynamic context-dependent social practice that involves teachers articulating and negotiating classroom and cultural knowledges with one another and with learners, in the initiation, development and practice of assessment to achieve the learning goals of students” (Willis et al., 2013).
-Key to these definitions are the ideas that AL is a complex, multi-faceted construct, that AL requires adequate (not high) levels of psychometric or statistical analyses, and that it is intended to enable learner success.
+AL has been defined variously as “the skills and knowledge teachers require to measure and support student learning through assessment” (DeLuca et al., 2016a),, p. #), “a basic understanding of educational assessment and related skills to apply such knowledge to various measures of student achievement” (Xu & Brown, 2016), , p. #), “an individual’s understandings of the fundamental assessment concepts and procedures deemed likely to influence educational decisions” (Popham, 2011, p. #) and “a dynamic context-dependent social practice that involves teachers articulating and negotiating classroom and cultural pieces of knowledge with one another and with learners, in the initiation, development, and practice of assessment to achieve the learning goals of students” (Willis et al., 2013, p. #).
+Key to these definitions are the ideas that AL is a complex, multi-faceted construct, that AL in quantitative-oriented assessments requires adequate (not high) levels of psychometric or statistical analyses, and that it is intended to enable learner success.

-The recognition of AL as a critical competency for educators was influenced by the growing demands for teacher and school accountability in the post-WWII era in the USA, particularly the Elementary and Secondary Education Act (ESEA), passed in 1965, and the No Child Left Behind (NCLB) act, passed in 2002 (see DeLuca, 2012 for a detailed discussion).
+The recognition of AL as a critical competency for educators was influenced by the growing demands for teacher and school accountability in the post-WWII era in the USA, particularly the Elementary and Secondary Education Act (ESEA), passed in 1965, and the No Child Left Behind (NCLB) Act, passed in 2002 (see DeLuca, 2012 for a detailed discussion).
 As such, conceptualizations of AL have tended to be based on sets of standards to which K-12 teachers are obligated.
 The first set of standards was the Standards for Teacher Competence in Educational Assessment of Students (the Standards), published by a committee of representatives from the American Federation of Teachers, the National Council on Measurement in Education, and the National Education Association (Measurement in Education et al., 1990).
 The Standards are a list of seven skills expected of teachers, quoted here:

 Teachers should be skilled in choosing assessment methods appropriate for instructional decisions.